travis-ci/docs-travis-ci-com/user/ci-environment.md

 Builds have access to a variety of services for data storage and messaging, and can install anything that's required for them to run.

+## The Build Machine

+On the Linux platform, builds have 3 GB of memory available.
+Disk space is limited, but there's no fixed limit per build.
+Builds have up to two cores available (bursted).

 ## CI environment OS

 Travis CI virtual machines are based on Ubuntu 12.04 LTS Server Edition 64 bit.